pangaea-data-publisher/community-workshop-material/Python/README.md

-#### This folder contains practice examples for the Python package Pangaeapy
+#### This folder contains practice examples for the Python package PangaeaPy